PhumudzoSly/ray/PRODUCTION_REDIRECTION_GUIDE.md

 ## Overview

-This document explains the production redirection system implemented to restrict user access in production.
-When `NODE_ENV=production`, authenticated users are redirected to a "Stay Tuned" page instead of accessing the dashboard, while unauthenticated users can only access `/auth/` pages.
+This document previously explained the production redirection system that restricted user access in production. **This system has now been removed** to allow full access to the application in production.

-## How It Works

-### Environment Detection
-The system uses `process.env.NODE_ENV === "production"` to detect when the app is running in production mode.
+## Previous Redirection System (Now Removed)

+The production redirection system has been completely removed.
+The application now follows the same user flow in both development and production environments:

-### User Flow
+### Current User Flow
 1. **Unauthenticated users** → Redirected to `/auth/sign-in`
-2. **Authenticated users in production** → Redirected to `/stay-tuned`
-3. **Authenticated users in development** → Normal dashboard access
+2. **Authenticated users** → Normal dashboard access

 ## Files Modified